BBN, Oct 6, 2025 – I’m using racks of AI machines to MINE human knowledge...

 I don't like what he said.

-And I I have great admiration for Charlie Kirk, and I don't like people who slight Charlie Kirk one bit.
+And I have great admiration for Charlie Kirk, and I don't like people who slight Charlie Kirk one bit.

 But the fact of the matter is free speech frequently involves statements that we don't like.

-If we're going to enjoy a robust, wide open debate format environment in America, which is our hallmark and determines actually what it means to be free.
+And we have to have all of our rights protected if we're going to enjoy a robust, wide open debate format environment in America, which is our hallmark and determines actually what it means to be free.

-So when we have um government regulating by raised eyebrow, and that's basically what the car did, and that's what California is trying to do desperately.
+So when we have government regulating by raised eyebrow, and that's basically what the car did, and that's what California is trying to do desperately.

 In the case of food and drugs and dietary supplements and information about our health, there's no such justification that you could possibly conceive of that would justify denying you access to health information that could enhance your health.

-Well, Jonathan, I think you're going to appreciate this, and I'll just go ahead and publicly say it now.
+And I'll just go ahead and publicly say it now.

-Uh we made many strategic decisions about the launch of our AI engine.
+We made many strategic decisions about the launch of our AI engine.

 It's almost censorship bait for the government.

-I can't wait for them to come after us because it is launched through our nonprofit consumer wellness center.
+I can't wait for them to come after us because it is launched through our nonprofit Consumer Wellness Center.

 And so we have made these decisions in order to make ourselves absolutely censorship resistant.